An Auto Accident Attorney On Your Side in Salem

 Every day we do battle against an insurance industry that will use all of its wealth and power to deprive victims from receiving a just settlement.
 Victims of auto accidents are entitled to compensation for property damage (not just your car, but any property damaged from the crash), medical bills, lost wages, lost earning capacity, and pain and suffering.

-At Lakepoint Law Firm, an experienced workers compensation attorney also specializing in auto accidents, we aid our clients in receiving the full compensation they are entitled to, and all the support they need to deal with the recovery process.
+At Lakepoint Law Firm, our experienced legal team aids clients in receiving the full compensation they are entitled to, and all the support they need to deal with the recovery process.

 In Oregon there are complicated issues due to the specific laws governing insurance policies.
 It is important to have an attorney who understands where to look for coverage and recovery.